joniles/mpxj/mkdocs/docs/howto-use-fields.md

 ## Indexed Fields
 So far we've seen how simple fields like Name and Start can be accessed and modified using both field-specific and generic methods.
-Many organisations rely on using general purpose fields like "Text 1" and "Date 1" to store information relevant to their schedules.
+Many organizations rely on using general purpose fields like "Text 1" and "Date 1" to store information relevant to their schedules.
 If we look for methods like `setText1` or `setDate1` we won't find them, so how can we work with these fields?